I maintain two starts, one for wheat and one for rye. I use lower hydration for both, which makes them stiffer than other starts that use more water.

-In the world of baking my start is most like a ‘biga,’ which is a type of preferment that usually uses baker’s yeast, but there is none of that in mine.
-Other sourdough starts are called poolish, culture, Pâte Fermentée (Chef or Old Dough), levain, sponge, Madre Bianca, or mother, to name a few of the many things preferments are called.
+In the world of baking, my starter is most like a ‘biga,’ a type of preferment that usually uses baker’s yeast, but mine does not.
+Other sourdough starters are called poolish, culture, Pâte Fermentée (Chef or Old Dough), levain, sponge, Madre Bianca, or mother, to name a few of the many things preferments are called.

-It seems in the world of sourdough these words are interchangeable for the word ‘starter.’
-For ease in this post (and most others I’ll write), I will refer to my preferment as a ‘start’ or ‘starter.’
+In sourdough baking, these words seem primarily interchangeable with the ‘starter.’
+For ease in this post (and most others in this blog), I will refer to my preferment as a ‘start’ or ‘starter.’

-My rye start is from Alaskan Wild Teas and Cocoa—I only use this one once a month to make German Rye Bread, so I may have to start freezing it between uses.
+My rye starter is made from a “Sourdough Goldrush Greeting Envelope” from Alaskan Wild Teas and Cocoa.
+I use it so rarely to make German Rye Bread that I freeze it between uses.

-My wheat start is from Abigail’s Oven, which usually comes dehydrated.
+My wheat starter is from Abigail’s Oven, which usually comes dehydrated.
 However, mine was live from a class that Martha Levie taught.
-Happily, in that class, Martha told us how to dehydrate some of this start by spreading a thin layer on plastic sheets or in plastic bowls to dry.
+In that class, Martha told us how to dehydrate some of these starters by spreading a thin layer on plastic sheets or in plastic bowls to dry.

-It was a good thing too since I neglected my starter twice and had it spoil.
-I lost it once to black mold and the second time it just got watery and would not activate with flour and water.
-However, using the dehydrated start, I was back in business in just a few days.
+It was also good since I neglected my starter twice and had it spoil.
+I lost it once to black mold; the second time, it got watery and would not activate with flour and water.
+However, I was back in business using the dehydrated starter in just a few days.

-I’m sure the two times my start got in trouble was simply that I was not using it enough and didn’t put it in the fridge in between uses.
-In the fridge, it keeps for a week or more just fine.
-But these days I use it often enough it seldom finds its way into cold storage to hibernate.
+I’m sure the two times my start got in trouble were simply because I was not using it enough and didn’t put it in the fridge between uses.
+It is in the fridge and stays for a week or more, just fine.
+But these days, I use it often enough that it seldom finds its way into cold storage to hibernate.

 The Basics of Starter Care

-But if it is too much for you to feed it every day, you can store it in the fridge.
-It will be good for up to a week or more.
-Longer than that it needs to be in the freezer.
+But if it is too much for you to feed it daily, you can store it in the fridge.
+It will be suitable for up to two months.
+Longer than that, it needs to be in the freezer.
 You can even dehydrate some for long-term storage.

 Feeding Your Starter

-There are two ways to feed your sourdough starter, weigh out the ingredients or measure them.
+There are two ways to feed your sourdough starter: weigh or measure ingredients.
 Since most Americans have measuring cups, I will explain this method first.

 “The goal of activation,” says Cultures for Health, “is to have a starter that peaks in activity and volume within 6-8 hours, indicating a high level of rise power for use as leavening.”